-William M. Brown was born in Greenville in Mercer County, Pennsylvania, in September 1850 – the son of Van Swearingen & Lydia (Stewart) Brown.
-As a youngster his father died and his mother moved the family to Iowa where Brown was primarily raised.
-When he was nineteen he returned in Pennsylvania and settled in New Castle.
+William M. Brown was born in Greenville in Mercer County, Pennsylvania, in September 1850 – the son of Van Swearingen and Lydia (Stewart) Brown.
+As a youngster his father passed away and his mother moved the family to Iowa where Brown was primarily raised.
+When he was nineteen, he returned in Pennsylvania and settled in New Castle.
 He continued his studies and began to show an interest in the law.
 He found employment as a bookkeeper for several companies to include the First National Bank and began studying the law under Judge John McMichael.
 In 1876 he was admitted to the bar and began practicing law in the city.

 Brown, who had by this time acquired considerable wealth, became increasingly involved in politics and served almost a decade on the city council.
 In November 1896 he was elected as a Republican state senator and served in that capacity from 1897-1899.
 In January 1902 he assumed the office of the Lieutenant Governor of Pennsylvania, serving as the understudy to Governor Samuel W. Pennybacker (1843-1916) for the next four years.

 His widow Margaret and children Emma and Arthur continued to live in the house.
-Margaret passed away in the late 1930’s, but Emma, who was married to oil company executive De Grimm Renfrew, continued to reside in the house throughout the 1940’s and 1950’s.
+Margaret passed away in November 1936, but Emma, who was married to oil company executive De Grimm Renfrew, continued to reside in the house throughout the 1940’s and 1950’s.
 It seems the family fortune was steadily depleted over the years.
 Beginning in late 1947 the New Castle School Board, seeking to expand the property around the New Castle High School, sought to acquire the property through condemnation proceedings.
-I believe the school board’s initiative was defeated.
+It appears the school board’s initiative was defeated.

 When Emma, who spent most of her life in the home, passed away in August 1960 her husband, strapped for funds, attempted to sell the property to the school board for $100,000.
 It seems a dispute about the actual value of the property began in earnest and he dropped the asking price to $60,000.
 After De Grimm Renfrew passed away in November 1961 the executors of the estate, with little funds to maintain the property, had the contents sold and the mansion dismantled beginning in September 1962.
-They eventually sold the property to the school board for $20,000 in June 1964.
+The stained-glass window went to the Charles Hosmer Morse Museum of American Art in Winter Park, Florida.
+The family eventually sold the property to the school board for $20,000 in June 1964.
 The New Castle High School utilized the property, at the southeast corner of East Street and Berger Place, as an auxiliary athletic and/or band practice field and still does to this day.
 Sadly, the magnificent mansion that once graced the location is long gone.

 ![]() The library.
 (1900) Full Size |